Technology-for-the-Poorest-Billion/2025-Majicom-WaterCooling/final_output/CFD Analysis.md

 # CFD Analysis
 Oscar Vitou

-To validate the results of the numerical python calculations for heat flow loss, a solidworks model was set up to recreate real world scenarios.
+To validate the results of the numerical python calculations for heat flow loss, a solidworks model was set up to recreate real world scenarios with possibly greater accuracy.

 ## Deliverables:
 * A validation and backup of numerical heat loss results to surroundings, for a tank held at 24C with outside surroundings at 29C.
-* Simulations of convection flow for a variety of peltier or traditional coolant pipe methods
+* Simulations of convection flow for a variety of peltier or traditional coolant pipe methods.
+*

 ## Static Analysis
 ### Static Mesh Dependancy Study